 Now, let’s say in a different month, your income is $500 less than usual.
 You’re going to have to make cuts.
 Luckily, since your necessary expenses are lower than your average earnings, reducing costs is less of a challenge.
 You can cut out restaurants that month and make a smaller payment towards your loans.

 It’s incredibly important that you create a zero-based budget that works for you.
 Since the budgeting method is so flexible, you can tweak it to meet your needs.

-For example, although there are tools available such as You Need A Budget (read our You Need a Budget review), I’ve found that using a spreadsheet to track my finances is easiest.
-Each month, I total up what I earned the month before, then subtract taxes and savings to get my net income.
+I’ve found that using a spreadsheet to track my finances is easiest.
+At the start of the month, I total up what I earned the month before, then subtract taxes and savings to get my net income.
 In a separate section, I list my necessary expenses.

 Below that, I have a section for flexible expenses, which change based on season, month, or income.
 I always hated having specific categories for spending, so things like restaurants, clothing, and personal care are all lumped into “miscellaneous.”
-If I have extra income for the month, I put it toward my student loan or add it to long-term savings or a vacation fund.
+If I have extra income for the month, I either invest it or stash it in my household repairs fund.